 Vertigo attacks can completely blindside a person and be very debilitating.
-While many vertigo episodes are quite brief, a severe attack can lead to a fall, a serious injury, and perhaps even be fatal.
-It is no wonder that many people who suffer from vertigo on an ongoing basis become anxious about when the next episode will occur.
+While many episodes are quite brief, a severe attack can lead to a fall.
+Even worse, it can result in a serious injury or perhaps something fatal.
+As a result, many people who suffer from it are anxious about when the next episode will occur.

 If you have vertigo attacks on a regular basis, you need a plan of action, and that means learning everything you can about this symptom.
 We’re going to take a look at some of the misinformation that is out there regarding vertigo.
 By correcting these myths, we hope to help guide you to a natural and effective way to find genuine relief.